fdwr/sdk-api/sdk-api-src/content/winnls/nf-winnls-getuserdefaultgeoname.md

 </table>

 ## -remarks

+If the ISO 3166-1 code for the user's default geographical location is 'XX' (indicating that no code has been assigned), but the location does have a UN M.49 code assigned, then the M.49 code is returned as a decimal string.

 For information about two-letter ISO 3166-1 codes, see <a href="https://www.iso.org/iso-3166-country-codes.html">Country Codes - ISO 3166</a>.
 For information about numeric UN M.49 codes, see <a href="https://unstats.un.org/unsd/methodology/m49/">Standard country or area codes for statistical use (M49)</a>.